 By the time your senior year of college starts, you should know where you will be applying to graduate school.
-At this time, you should make sure know how to apply to each school you are interested in (and what the deadline is for applying).
+At this time, you should also make sure you know how to apply to each school you are interested in (and what the deadline is for applying!).

-Application requirements may vary slightly from school to school, but generally you will need a statement of purpose, official transcripts, two to three letters of recommendation, a resume, and a completed application form in addition to any required test scores.
-Make a list of what each school requires to ensure you don’t forget anything as you start preparing to send in your apps.
+Application requirements may vary slightly from school to school, but generally you will need a statement of purpose, official transcripts, two to three letters of recommendation, a resume, and a completed application form in addition to any required test scores or portfolios (if you’re applying to fine arts programs).
+Make a list of what each school requires to ensure you don’t forget anything.

 You should also think about which professors you plan to ask for letters of recommendation.
 Make sure they know the deadline for the colleges where you are applying — since they need to have the letters sent in before then — as well as how they should send each letter, as again, this can vary from school to school.